iztokbajcar/GNS3-provision/README.md

 ```
 multipass list
 ```
 to show some important information about the created virtual machine.
-Specifically, you are looking for the machine's IP address.
+Specifically, you are looking for the machine's IP address, as the graphical interface will be available on http://IP:8080/guacamole, where **IP** is the VM's address.
 For example, if you get an output like this:
 ```
 Name                    State             IPv4             Image
 happy-drake             Running           10.176.100.69    Ubuntu 20.04 LTS